Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

 similar in spirit to Landau's approach to phase transitions.
-As detailed in the Supplemental Information (SI), this thermodynamic potential is expected to efficiently describe the statistics of order-parameter amplitude regardless of the universality class.
-It has a non-trivial minimum for $a_2< 0$ (ordered phase) and a minimum at $\psi=0$ for $a_2>0$ (disordered phase).
+As detailed in the SI, this thermodynamic potential efficiently describes the statistics of the order-parameter amplitude, regardless of the universality class.
+It has a non-trivial minimum for $a_2< 0$ (ordered phase) and a minimum at $|\psi|=0$ for $a_2>0$ (disordered phase).
 Near the transition, $P(|\psi|)$ becomes highly non-Gaussian when $a_2^2/a_4\lesssim 1$.

-In \figref{fig:fig3}a, we plot the PDF $P(|\psi|)$ measured near the transition in the range $33 \leq u \leq 40$, while \figref{fig:fig3}b shows the corresponding potentials.
-We observe a continuous change from a distribution similar to that of the ordered phase deep in the superfluid regime ($u=25$), to a distribution closer to the disordered phase deep in the Mott regime ($u=55$), with flatter distributions in between.
-Equation~\eqref{eq:Ffunc} fits well our experimental data (solid lines in \figref{fig:fig3}a,b).
-The fitted coefficient $a_2$ is shown in \figref{fig:fig3}c.
-As anticipated, $a_2$ increases from negative to positive values as the system evolves from the ordered to the disordered phase.
+In \figref{fig:fig3}a, we plot $P(|\psi|)$ measured near the transition, while \figref{fig:fig3}b shows the corresponding potentials.
+We observe a continuous change from a distribution similar to that of the ordered phase ($u=30$), to a distribution closer to the disordered phase ($u=55$), with flatter distributions in between.
+Equation~\eqref{eq:Ffunc} fits well our experimental data (solid lines in \figref{fig:fig3}a,b), with the fitted coefficient $a_2$ shown in \figref{fig:fig3}c.
+As anticipated, $a_2$ increases from negative to positive values.
 Empirically, we identify a critical value $\uz = \num{37.1(2)}$ where $a_{2}$ is equal to zero.
-We stress that, away from the thermodynamic limit, $\uz$ is different from $\uc$, the critical point associated with universal scaling that we discuss below.
-This result is well-established in the phenomenology of finite-size systems \cite{balog:2022} (see SI).
-We also show in \figref{fig:fig3}c the expected asymptotic behaviours of $a_2$, for $u \ll \uz$ and $u \gg \uz$ (dashed lines).
-In the former case, the Poissonian statistics of $|\psi|^{2}$ yield $a_2 = -1$, while in the latter case, where statistics are thermal, one finds $a_2 = -\ln [\braket{N_0} / (1 + \braket{N_0})]$.
+We stress that, away from the thermodynamic limit, $\uz$ is different from $\uc$, the critical point associated with universal scaling.
+This result is well-established in the phenomenology of finite-size systems \cite{balog:2022} (see SI, section 5).